 So we are solving for acceleration and we have a constant mass.
 We’ve already established that torque is the amount of rotational force being generated at the engine, but we aren’t concerned with the force at the engine.
-What we're interested in is the force at the wheels.
-The force at the wheels is the

 But remember, the transmission ultimately gives the force to the wheels, not the engine.
-And that’s the trick to this whole mess.
-Gearing magnifies torque.
+And that’s the trick to this whole mess!

 The torque at the wheels is the torque at the engine combined with the torque magnification given by the transmission through gearing.
 So the transmission only sees what’s coming off the engine, while the wheels see the resulting force combination of the engine plus the transmission.

-So yes, the answer to the question is torque, but torque at the wheels, not at the engine.
-And since we're talking about torque at the wheels and not at the engine, the actual complete answer is horsepower because horsepower encompasses not only the engines torque but the total torque that gets put to the ground to accelerate the vehicle.
+And becauase acceleration is torque at the wheels, the real answer is horsepower, because horsepower encompasses not only the engine’s torque but the total torque that gets delivered to the wheels.

 - For any comments, corrections, flames, or other types of input, feel free to contact me.
 I’m game for anything that’ll help me better understand this interesting subject.

 - Gearing is extremely important because it controls RPMs (and therefore horsepower).

-- Gears magnify torque -- hence the acceleration available in first gear.
+- Gears magnify torque — hence the acceleration available in first gear.

-- Another excellent explanation of the topics at allpar.com.
+- Another excellent explanation of the topics at allpar.com

 - Racecars have high horsepower due to high RPMs, not due to high torque (see gearing).

 - “Below 5252 RPMs any engine’s torque will always be higher than its horsepower, and above 5252 RPMs any engine’s horsepower will always be higher than its torque.
-At 5252 RPMs the horsepower and torque will be exactly the same." -- revsearch.com
+At 5252 RPMs the horsepower and torque will be exactly the same.” — revsearch.com

-- “It is better to make torque at high rpm than at low rpm, because you can take advantage of gearing." -- vettenet.org
+- “It is better to make torque at high rpm than at low rpm, because you can take advantage of gearing.” — vettenet.org